lowik/bootstrap-postcss/README.md

 This project is work in progress and not all boostrap sass usage supported (@extend, if, twbs-font-path)

-For example, you should remove the @font-face directive of glyphicons.css to don't have error.
+For example, you should remove the @at-root and @font-face directives of glyphicons.css to don't have error.
 Of cours Glyphicons don't works.

 ```css
 @at-root {